-Now in its 15th season, the Museum of Modern Art's “To Save and Project” surveys significant film-restoration projects from archives around the world; it is also a primer on world cinema and an introduction to film history and technique.
-This year’s festival runs until February 1, 2018.
+Now in its 15th season, the MoMA's “To Save and Project” surveys significant film-restoration projects from archives around the world; it is also a primer on world cinema and an introduction to film history and technique.
+This year’s festival runs until Thursday, February 1, 2018.
 For more information, visit press.moma.org/2017/12/to-save-and-project-the-15th-moma-international-festival-of-film-preservation/.

 Aloha Wanderwell - The Book